danielherrerahsph/SPYtimeseries/README.md

 Introduction to Time Series Forecasting with Python

 ## License
-This project is licensed under the MIT License.Contact
+This project is licensed under the MIT License.